Osteoarthritis happens when the articular cartilage covering the bone ends become damaged and fail to glide smoothly.

 Treatment of articular cartilage injuries and osteoarthritis is dependent on the size as well as the extent of the damage.
 The first line of treatment is focused on reducing the inflammation associated with the loss of articular cartilage.
 Nonoperative interventions such as cold therapy, anti-inflammatory medications and injections play an important role in reducing the inflammation within the joint.
 Physical therapy is another treatment option that places emphasis on strengthening the muscles around the joint to help compensate for the injury.

 Good pain relief and return of function can be seen with non-operative modalities.
 However, if these fail to improve the surgery can be an option.
-For small, focal loss of cartilage, arthroscopic procedures such as microfracture and chondroplasty can help the joint move smoother and even possibly repair itself.
-For cases of osteoarthritis to specific areas of the knee secondary to poor alignment and mechanics, realignment procedures such as osteotomies can help the correct deformities and alleviate pain.
 Once osteoarthritis and cartilage loss have progressed in severity to where there is not cartilage left, often referred to as “bone-on-bone”, arthroplasty or joint replacement surgery can play a very beneficial role.